-We can get your fantasy novel professionally published and distributed internationally in ebook, paperback, and audiobook formats in 90 days or less.
+TCK Publishing is a full-service traditional book publisher, and we can get your fantasy novel professionally published and distributed internationally in ebook, paperback, and audiobook formats.

 When you’ve developed your fantasy world, guided your characters through their difficult journey, and resolved the challenges you’ve put forth in your plot, it’s time to get your book into readers’ hands.

 But sometimes this can feel like even more of a magical act than what’s happening in your novel!